fredjarlier/mpiMarkDup/README.md

 	So far the discordant duplicates are stored in a vector. <br />
 	But we should consider a tree structure or a skip list to accelerate the search when marking discordant duplicates. <br />

+	17/07/2019

-	Not yet implemented with sorting in any dimension cases <br />
+	Test with sorting in any dimension cases and seems to work <br />

+	Test of reproducibility with test case seems to work <br />

+	We add a test case (test_2M.bam) case in sample directory. <br />
+	Need to uncompress it in sam format before using it. <br />

 2) Build only one file with all chromosoms and unmapped at the end <br />